hestiia-engineering/hass_sql_request/README.md

 - Use with caution: direct SQL access can modify your Home Assistant database.
 - Always back up your database before using write operations.
+- **It is recommended to alter only a different database than the main Home Assistant database, or at least to create and use a new table for your custom data.
+Modifying existing Home Assistant tables may cause data corruption or unexpected behavior.**

+---

+**Disclaimer:**
+This custom component is provided as-is.
+If you encounter any problems or data loss, the author is not responsible.
+Use at your own risk.